0xWasosky/NeonPIP/README.md

 zip:

   *Download the zip, and exsrtract the content in a dir, afrter that open a terminal and run this commands*:

+  1. cd NeonPIP
-  1. python3 -m pip install -r .\requirements.txt
+  2. python3 -m pip install -r .\requirements.txt
-  2. python3 .\main.py
+  3. python3 .\main.py

 # Information: